 A third party may hold intellectual property, including patent rights that are important or necessary to the development of our drug candidates.
+For example, we exclusively licensed intellectual property from Rigel in the field of dermatology related to our JAK inhibitors, A-201 and A-301.
+We also exclusively licensed intellectual property from other third parties related to other novel JAK inhibitors.
 It may be necessary for us to use the patented or proprietary technology of third parties to commercialize our drug candidates, in which case we would be required to obtain a license from these third parties on commercially reasonable terms, or our business could be harmed, possibly materially.